dgwyer/html-css-developer-applicant-challenge/readme.md

 Using Browsersync also allows for easier cross-browser testing.
 Each browser instance synchronizes scrolling too, so all other browser instances scroll together which is a useful feature.

 The project assets Zip file was downloaded and extracted to the `./assets` folder.
 I noticed that the pro badge SVG had a different color to the Figma mockup so I changed it to match.

+I obtained the button hover color and timed fade in from the main [WPForms](https://wpforms.com) website.

+## Responsive Behaviour

+- The video play button SVG reduces in size as the browser width reduces.